AlexZ0d/Tycoon/README.md

 -------------------------------------
-# Project Proposel 1: Theme Park Tycoon
+# Chosen Final Project: Theme Park Tycoon
 Description: Based on the offical game Theme Park Tycoon, this game would be a 2D version with the ability to buy/place shops and rides, and have Ai customers run around earning you money, with the chance of making you go in debt.
 DO NOT RUN OUT OF MONEY!!!!! or else you will lose a life, with a limit of 3 lives.
 Group Members: 1(myself)